 A watchmaker’s lathe is much more than a tool to make a watch.
 It’s a versatile tool that you can use for a wide range of other things.
-First, it’s a great way to make a tiny piece of wood bigger; by turning the wood over, the wood’s cross-section becomes larger.
-DIY watchmaking is a popular hobby, and you can make a variety of interesting projects with a simple watchmaker’s lathe.
+First, it’s a great way to make a tiny piece of wood more extensive; by turning the wood over, the wood’s cross-section becomes larger.
+DIY watchmaking is a popular hobby, and you can make a variety of exciting projects with a simple watchmaker’s lathe.
 Check out my blog post on making a watchmaker’s lathe to get started.

 Materials you will need

 When making a watchmaker’s lathe, you have to try to minimize materials and cost.
 However, that does not mean poor-quality materials.
 If you are not careful, you will send more than what is on your budget.

 A graver handle is a sharpening tool for your material.
 The grave is for engraving, mounting, sizing, shaping, and sharpening.